Achalasia Treatment in Downers Grove, IL

 Diagnostic Testing from Digestive Health Solutions

-When a patient comes forward with symptoms that may point to Achalasia, a doctor may test by performing an endoscopy and examining the esophagus.
+When a patient comes forward with symptoms that may point to Achalasia, our gastroenterologist may test by performing an endoscopy and examining the esophagus.
 Other times, a manometry or an X-Ray may also be administered.

 Treatment for Achalasia

 Achalasia can be treated in a number of ways.
-A doctor may recommend a combination of changes in diet, medication, botox injections or surgery.
+Our gastroenterologist may recommend a combination of changes in diet, medication, Botox injections or surgery.

 Altering Your Diet